emca-it/ITRS-Log-Analytics-7.x/01-Installation/01-Installation.md

     ```

     If everything went correctly, we should see 100% allocated shards in  cluster health.

-1. Install ITRS Log Analytics Client Node

-    ```bash
-    yum install ./itrs-log-analytics-client-node-7.1.0-1.el7.x86_64.rpm
-    ```

-1. Start ITRS Log Analytics GUI

-    Add service:
-    - Kibana
-      - Cerebro
-    - Alert

-    to autostart and add port ( 5602/TCP ) for Cerebro.
-    Run them and check status:

-    ```bash
-    firewall-cmd –permanent –add-port 5602/tcp
-    firewall-cmd –reload
-    ```

-    ```bash
-    systemctl enable kibana cerebro alert
-    ```

-    ```bash
-    systemctl start kibana cerebro alert
-    systemctl status kibana cerebro alert
-    ```

-### Interactive installation using "install.sh"

-The ITRS Log Analytics comes with simple installation script called `install.sh`.
-It is designed to facilitate the installation and deployment process of our product.
-After running (execute) the script, it will detect supported distribution and by default it will ask incl. about the components we want to install.
-The script is located in the `"install"`directory.

-The installation process:

-- unpack the archive containing the installer
-`tar xjf itrs-log-analytics-${product-version}.x.x86_64.tar.bz2`
-- copy license to installation directory
-`cp es_*.license install/`
-- go to the installation directory (you can run install.sh script from any location)
-- run installation script with interactive install command
-`./install.sh -i`

-During interactive installation you will be ask about following tasks:
-- install & configure Logstash with custom  ITRS Log Analytics Configuration - like Beats, Syslog, Blacklist, Netflow, Wazuh, Winrm, Logtrail, OP5, etc;
-- install the  ITRS Log Analytics Client Node, as well as the other client-node dependencies;
-- install the  ITRS Log Analytics Data Node, as well as the other data-node dependencies;
-- load the  ITRS Log Analytics custom dashboards, alerts and configs;

-### Non-interactive installation mode using "install.sh"

-With the help of an install script, installation is possible without questions that require user interaction, which can be helpful with automatic deployment.
-In this case, you should provide options which components (data, client node) should be installed.

-Example:

-`./install.sh -n -d` - will install only data node components.

-`./install.sh -n -c -d` - will install both - data and client node components.

 ### Generating basic system information report